pyvisa/pyvisa/docs/index.rst

 limited to certain interface devices, such as the vendor's GPIB card.

-The VISA specification has explicit bindings to Visual Basic, C, and G (LabVIEW's graphical language).
-However, you can use VISA with any language capable of calling functions in a shared library (`.dll`, `.so`, `.dylib`).
-PyVISA is Python wrapper for such shared library ... and more.
+The VISA specification has explicit bindings to Visual Basic, C, and G (LabVIEW’s graphical language).
+Python can be used to call functions from a VISA shared library (`.dll`, `.so`, `.dylib`) allowing to directly leverage the standard implementations.
+In addition, Python can be used to directly access most bus systems used by instruments which is why one can envision to implement the VISA standard directly in Python (see the `PyVISA-Py` project for more details).
+PyVISA is both a Python wrapper for VISA shared libraries but can also serve as a front-end for other VISA implementation such as `PyVISA-Py`.

 User guide